-Jackie is a regular face at Point-to-Points in the Midlands, South Midlands and East Anglia areas, as well as travelling further field on occasions.
-Jackie is well-known within the sport and is also behind the equine supplement EQmach, the sponsor of popular rider Sam Davies-Thomas.
+Jackie is a regular face at Point-to-Points in the Midlands, South Midlands and East Anglia areas, as well as travelling further afield on occasions.
+Jackie is well-known within the sport and is also behind the equine supplement EQmach.
 Jackie divides her time between running her business, attending Point-to-Points and spending time at her holiday home in Mallorca.

 courses/areas covered: East Anglia, Midlands, South Midlands

 Mark has worked in the racing industry since leaving school, having started as a stud hand in Shaftesbury Dorset in the late '80s, where he first experienced hunting.
 He eventually came to Lambourn where he worked for such trainers as Nan Kennedy, Nicky Henderson and Charlie Nelson, before finishing as amateur jockey at James Bethell's yard.
 Mark managed to ride in a handful of Points and hunter chases and has reached BHSAI level in his teaching exams.